geographiclib/geographiclib/GeographicLib/00README.txt

 UTM-fi.txt -- extend method for transverse Mercator projection given in
     JHS 154 include higher order terms and improve the formulas for meridian convergence and scale.

+TMcoords.dat.gz -- set of about 1/4 million test points as gzipped text
+    file.
+The columns are:

+      1 Latitude (deg)
+      2 Longitude (deg)
+      3 Transverse Mercator Easting (m)
+      4 Transverse Mercator Northing (m)
+      5 Meridian convergence (deg)
+      6 Scale

+    Latitude and Longitude are randomly and uniformly sampled from an octant of a sphere and then rounded to the nearest 10^-12 degrees.
+    Columns 3-4 are determined by the function tm1 in tm.mac and rounding the nearest doubles.
+The parameters for the transverse Mercator projection are:

+       a = 6378137 m
+       f = 1/298.257223563
+       k0 = 0.9996
+       Central Meridian = 0 deg
+       False Easting = 0 m
+       False Northing = 0 m